-It is more of a “child-driven learning” based on following your instincts, your child’s interests and not necessarily using any of the usual school resources.
+It is more of a “child-driven learning” based on following your instincts and your child’s interests and not necessarily using any of the usual school resources.

-The term un-schooler has some negative connotations to it mainly because it’s a term that is used to describe what IT IS NOT.
+The term un-schooler has some negative connotations mainly because it’s a term used to describe what IT IS NOT.

 - Single mom slow travelling the world with her son: www.raisingmiro.com

-- Single dad also slow travelling the world with his son:1 dad 1 kid
+- Single dad also slow travelling the world with his son dad 1 kid

 - and finally, World School Adventures

-Some other terms used to describe this type of schooling: Travel Schooler / Educational Traveller / Free range kids.
+Some other terms used to describe this type of schooling are Travel Schooler / Educational Traveller / Free-range kids.